FlourishingData/netexRealisationGuideSwitzerland/docs/08_timetable.md

 > [Template](../templates/ServiceJourney.xml)

-The following restrictions occur:
+((The following restrictions occur:
-* The attributs id, version and responsibilitySetRef must be set.
+* DONE: The attributs id, version and responsibilitySetRef must be set.
-* The validityConditions contain only one AvailablityCondition that contains only the elements FromDate, ToDate and ValidDayBits.
+* DONE: The validityConditions contain only one AvailablityCondition that contains only the elements FromDate, ToDate and ValidDayBits.
-* In the keyList a KeyValue pair with the Key `sjyid` must exists.
+* DONE: In the keyList a KeyValue pair with the Key `sjyid` must exists.
 The Value contains a valid Swiss Journey ID.
 * privateCodes: tbd
 * TransportMode: tbd
 * TypeOfProductCategoryRef: tbd
 * TypeOfServiceRef is always set to tbd
-* noticeAssignments contain all notices.
+* DONE: noticeAssignments contain all notices.
 Attention: they may be restricted to a given set of stops.
-* ServiceAlteration is set.
+* DONE: ServiceAlteration is set.
 * DepartureTime:
 * DepartureDayOffset:
-* LineRef is mandatory.
+* DONE: LineRef is mandatory.
-* DirectionType is only inbound or outbound
+* DONE: DirectionType is only inbound or outbound
-* trainNumbers contains at least one TrainNumberRef.
+* DONE: trainNumbers contains at least one TrainNumberRef.
 TrainNumber i not allowed in it.
 * Destination: xxx
 * passingTimes: ddd
-* calls are not to be used.
+* DONE: calls are not to be used.

 ## TemplateServiceJourney